maginium/installer/README.md

 ## Code of Conduct

-In order to ensure that the Maginium community is welcoming to all, please review and abide by the [Code of Conduct](https://maginium.com/docs/contributions#code-of-conduct).
+To ensure that the Maginium community is welcoming to all, please review and abide by the [Code of Conduct](https://maginium.com/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities

-Please review [our security policy](https://github.com/maginium/installer/security/policy) on how to report security vulnerabilities.
+Please review [our security policy](https://github.com/maginium/installer/security/policy) on reporting security vulnerabilities.

 ## License